shafique17z/shafique17z/README.md

 - 👋 Hi, I’m @shafique17z
 - 👀 I’m interested in mobile app development for Andriod and iOS.
 Also I like cryptocurrency!
-- 🌱 I’m currently learning Android app development and iOS-learning will be following.
+- 🌱 I’m currently learning Android app development and iOS-learning will be next.
 - 💞️ I’m looking to collaborate on mobile app development.
 - 📫 How to reach me: I'm mostly active on facebook (https://www.facebook.com/shafique17z/)
 - I LOVE STREAKS